magento/magento2-functional-testing-framework/docs/commands/mftf.md

 ### `upgrade:tests`

-When the path argument is specified, this command applies all the major version MFTF upgrade scripts to the test components in the given path (test.xml, data.xml, etc).
+When the path argument is specified, this `upgrade` command applies all the major version MFTF upgrade scripts to a `Test Module` in the given path.
 Otherwise, it will apply all the major version MFTF upgrade scripts to all installed test components.

+`Test Module` should have the directory structure of ActionGroup, Data, Metadata, Page, Section, Test, and Suite.

 #### Usage